 Calling all trivia junkies!
 Let’s jump right in and see just how smart you are.
 Can you name which math symbol has no value?
 What about the U.S. state that’s home to Area 51?
-Can you give the name for a group of ravens?
+Do you know the name for a group of ravens?
 What’s the capital of Australia?

-If you answered zero, Nevada, congress or unkindness, and Canberra, then you’re probably a trivia master.
+If you answered zero, Nevada, congress and Canberra, then you’re probably a trivia master!

-So, are you still up to trying the Hardest General Knowledge Quiz You’ll Take Today?
 Think you might know which creature can lift up to fifty times its body weight?
-Or, where the Serengeti is located?
-Or which vitamin is responsible for giving carrots their bright orange color?
-Or, which bug sometimes has six legs and sometimes eight?
-Or, what was the first music video played on MTV?
+What about where the Serengeti is located?
+Do you know which bug sometimes has six legs and sometimes eight?

 La Tour Eiffel was constructed in 1889 for the World's Fair, and it has graced Paris' landscape ever since.
-At the time, it was the tallest structure in the world, standing almost one thousand feet tall.
+At the time, it was the tallest structure in the world, standing over 1000 feet tall (1,063 feet tall, to be precise.)

-Yeast consume some of the sugar used in baked goods, along with oxygen, releasing carbon dioxide in the process.
+Yeast consumes some of the sugar used in baked goods, releasing carbon dioxide in the process.
 These bubbles try to rise to the surface, causing the food to rise with it.
+This process is called fermentation.

 Steve Jobs was a co-founder of Apple, along with Steve Wozniak.
 Jobs, who lived from 1955 to 2011, created quite a few jobs with his company.
 An adopted child, he spent several years finding his direction before creating the company in 1976.

-Whales need to surface regularly in order to breathe air; that's why you can see their spout above water.
-They clear air out of their lungs, creating a gush of water vapor, then they take in as much air as they can before submerging again.
+Whales, which are marine mammals, need to surface regularly in order to breathe air; that's why you can see their spout above water.
+They clear out their lungs, creating a water spout, then they take in as much air as they can before submerging again.

-Cucumbers are submerged in brine to create pickles - in other words, pickles are just pickled cucumbers!
+Cucumbers are submerged in brine (which usually includes vinegar, salt, sugar and spices) to create pickles.
+In other words, pickles are just pickled cucumbers!
 Of course, other veggies can be pickled, but they're never referred to as just "pickles."

-Spanish toreadors wave red capes to enrage bulls, but bulls are actually colorblind.
+Spanish toreadors wave red capes to enrage bulls, but bulls are actually color blind to the color red.
 They're attracted to motion, not to color.

 Ants can lift up to 50 times their body weight, but that's not even the most impressive weightlifting feat in the animal kingdom.
 Mites can lift up to 1,180 times their weight, an unimaginable accomplishment!